Peak District Lead Mining

 LEAD: Pure lead is a soft, heavy metal, easily worked but with a low melting point.
 In the past it was extensively used for plumbing, roofing and creating paint pigments and is used in electrical batteries and metal alloys to this day.
 In common with many other metals, it's value has swung up and down with the cycle of world events: high in war, low in recession.
 A combination of dwindling reserves and competition from reserves found in Australia at the end of the 19th century saw the end of Peak District commercial mining early in the 20th century.
 (The last rich deposit, the Mill Close mine near Darley Dale, was worked until 1939).

 LEAD ORE: Lead is never found in a pure state; in the Peak District it is usually chemically bonded to sulphur.
 This ore, lead sulphide, is termed 'galena'.
-Ore veins generally contained about 10% galena, and 80-90% of the weight of the ore could be turned into pure lead by smelting.
-This means, however, that a minimum of 9 tons of waste had to be removed for every ton of lead ore.
+Ore veins generally contained about 10% galena, but this means, however, that a minimum of 9 tons of waste had to be removed for every ton of lead ore.
 Veins with as little as 2% galena were worked when prices were high.

 MINING: Galena was found in most Peak District limestone areas, but the main mines were in two broad bands: one between Wirksworth and Matlock, and other between Eyam and Castleton and in areas centered on Youlgreave, Monyash, Carsington and Hartington.
 The landscape produced by ancient mining: Hollows and hillocks, can be seen at locations such as Carsington Pasture.
 Long Cliff, the hillside between Castleton and the Speedwell Cavern displays good examples of lines of spoil heaps and collapsed vertical shafts following mineral veins.
 Mine shafts were theoretically sealed when abandoned, and most have collapsed ("run-in") so that the top at least is blocked.
 However there are scores still open, some completely unfenced and offering a vertical fall for a hundred feet or more, so care is always needed around lead workings.
 Horizontal shafts can be seen in locations such as Lathkill Dale, where mining has gone on for centuries, but these should never be entered without expert help.
 Lathkill Dale also contains the remains of the Mandale Mine, a "state of the art" venture from the mid 19th century.
 At about a kilometre upstream from Over Haddon a horizontal drain, a " sough", still discharges water into the river (Grid Ref: 197662).
 Soughs were near horizontal, and run from the lowest point available (usually near a river) to some point underneath lead workings which had reached down to the level of the water table.
 The sough then drained the area, so dropping the water table and allowing mining to continue.
 Nearby is a massive wall.
 This was a "bob wall", on which balanced a large beam, one end attached to a steam engine, the other to rods that worked pumps about 90 feet underground.
 Further upstream are pillars that supported an aqueduct that brought water to a water wheel which also powered pumps.
 Lathkill Dale was extensively re-modelled in the interests of mining : the bed of the river was straightened and lined with clay to prevent it's water from penetrating the workings, and the aqueduct was fed from a channel (a "goit") which runs parallel to the river further upstream.